UsrNameu1/UsrNameu1.github.io/content/home/about.en.md

 To leverage on my strength in mathematical application fields at university, I have changed my job to data analyst.

-About 2 years of experience implementing standard or article methods on Machine Learning(ML)/Deep Learning(DL) in Natural Language Processing(NLP)/Computer Vision(CV) projects as a data analyst.
+2 and a half years of experience implementing standard or article methods on Machine Learning(ML)/Deep Learning(DL) in Natural Language Processing(NLP)/Computer Vision(CV) projects as a data analyst.

+Now engaging in text mining part of legal DD product MNTSQ.